-Following consultations and a vote by the Working Group - comprising elected officials, municipal staff, and civil society representatives - the National and Kapodistrian University of Athens (NKUA) and more specifically Assistant Professor Dr. Dimitris Gouscos, was selected to serve as the Monitoring Body for the Municipality of Athens's participation in OGP Local.
+Following consultations within the OGP Local Team - comprising elected officials, municipal staff, and civil society representatives - the Open Knowledge Foundation Greece was selected to serve as the Monitoring Body for the Municipality of Athens's participation in OGP Local.

 What is the Monitoring Body?